 Healthy building strategies that engage the mind and body include: incorporating biophilia through exposure to nature, activating interior circulation with prominent staircases, utilizing ergonomic and kinesthetic furniture to encourage occupant comfort, and addressing environmental needs for air, water, nourishment, and light.
 For example, designing flexible classrooms or exterior plazas to host fitness, wellness, or interprofessional events could be showcased as part of the building and professional outreach.
 Access to green spaces and natural light create healthier work and learning spaces for students, faculty, and staff.
 These design features become popular congregation spots, supporting a lively and collaborative culture.

-Opening soon, the Duke University Physical Therapy / School of Nursing Education Building (designed by Ayers Saint Gross) will include a flexible seminar and wellness space for a variety of student activities.
-The room will function as a large seminar room for instruction, two small conference rooms for group meetings, or as a wellness hub for fitness and community outreach events.
-In the same vicinity, reservable low-speed treadmill workstations overlooking a landscaped garden will offer active furnishings to reduce the time faculty and students spend seated.
+The Duke University Interprofessional Education Center (designed by Ayers Saint Gross) includes a flexible seminar and wellness space for a variety of student activities.
+The room functions as a large seminar room for instruction, two small conference rooms for group meetings, or as a wellness hub for fitness and community outreach events.
+In the same vicinity, reservable low-speed treadmill workstations overlooking a landscaped garden offers active furnishings to reduce the time faculty and students spend seated.
 Ergonomic furniture selection for both office and study areas is another important way that universities are promoting wellness.